 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have diabetes, or lung or liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have lung problems.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.